kevalbhatt/scss-css-compile-example/README.md

 # scss-css-compile-example
-All example of scss and example of how to Compile Sass to CSS using grunt
+All example of scss and example of how to Compile Scss to CSS using grunt or gulp

 compile scss to css example: